shapeshift/thornode/docs/architecture/adr-009-reserve-income-fee-overhaul.md

 - `TNSRegisterFee: 10_0000_0000`, -> `TNSRegisterFeeUSD: 10_0000_0000`, ($10)
 - `TNSFeePerBlock: 20`, -> `TNSFeePerBlockUSD: 20`, ($10 per year)

-** 500k Extra Income **
+## 500k Extra Income

 To source another 500k in income, the Native Outbound and Transaction fees should be increased from ~0.02R (3c) to 20c (as above), and the MinimumL1OutboundFeeUSD should be repriced from $1.00 to $2.00.

-** Role of Reserve **
+~~Role of Reserve~~

-The RESERVE is a large pool of capital that is used
+~~The RESERVE is a large pool of capital that is used~~

-- to pay out to Network participants on a smoothing function (reduce volatility)
+~~- to pay out to Network participants on a smoothing function (reduce volatility)~~

-- fund ILP (deprecated)
+~~- fund ILP (deprecated)~~

-- fund Protocol Owned Liquidity (a profit-seeking facility and LP-of-last-resort)
+~~- fund Protocol Owned Liquidity (a profit-seeking facility and LP-of-last-resort)~~

-One of the draw-backs from paying fees intra-block is volatility - yield for Savers, LPs and Nodes can fluctuate depending on the daily economic activity of the chain.
+~~One of the draw-backs from paying fees intra-block is volatility - yield for Savers, LPs and Nodes can fluctuate depending on the daily economic activity of the chain.
 This begs the question - why not pay all fees into the Reserve and slightly increase the Emissions?
 This means ALL income goes into a smoothing function and yield would be fairly constant even over periods of 3-6 months.
-The yield computed daily, monthly or even yearly would be very similiar, thus frontends and wallets would align much closer when displaying APR.
+The yield computed daily, monthly or even yearly would be very similiar, thus frontends and wallets would align much closer when displaying APR.~~

 ## Decision